lukecav/awesome-wp-speed-up/README.md

 * [CDN Enabler](https://wordpress.org/plugins/cdn-enabler/) - A content delivery network (CDN) is a network of distributed edge servers, which accelerate your content around the globe.
 The main benefits of a CDN are scalability, reliability and performance.
 * [Cloudflare](https://wordpress.org/plugins/cloudflare/) - The easiest way to setup Cloudflare for your WordPress site.
 * [DreamSpeed CDN](https://wordpress.org/plugins/dreamspeed-cdn/) - This plugin will automatically copy images, videos, documents, and any other media added through WordPress’ media uploader to DreamSpeed.
+* [Full Site Cache for KeyCDN](https://wordpress.org/plugins/full-site-cache-kc/) - This plugin can help you to use KeyCDN on your WordPress, not only your Media and CSS, but also all HTML page.
+* [Full Site Cache for CloudFront](https://wordpress.org/plugins/full-site-cache-cf/) - If you blog are using CloudFront on the main WordPress domain (e.g. www.example.com), and you want to cache HTML page for not logged in user.
 * [Cloudinary](https://wordpress.org/plugins/cloudinary-image-management-and-manipulation-in-the-cloud-cdn/) - With Cloudinary, all your images are automatically uploaded, normalized, optimized and backed-up in the cloud instead of being hosted on your servers.

 ## Image Optimization Plugins